Joanna Lohman: Club career

 Lohman returned to the Independence during the 2011 season, making 10 appearances.

 During the 2011–2012 off-season, Lohman and her teammate, Lianne Sanderson, joined RCD Espanyol de Barcelona in Spain.

 After the folding of the WPS in early 2012, Lohman and Sanderson joined D.C.
 United Women in the W-League for the 2012 season.
 Lohman played in five games, for a total of 391 minutes.

 In February 2012, she and Sanderson joined Boston Breakers in the new National Women's Soccer League.
 The duo went on loan to Cypriot club Apollon Limassol after the American season had finished, to play in the UEFA Women's Champions League.

 In September 2014, Lohman was waived by Breakers and was selected by Washington Spirit for the 2015 season.
 In her first year with the Spirit, the midfielder played in 17 out of the Spirit's 20 regular season matches.
 In 2016, Lohman played in all 20 regular season matches plus the semifinal.
 She scored four goals, tied for second most on the team, and notched one assist.
 Lohman memorably scored the opening goal of the historic 4th NWSL season in dramatic fashion with a bicycle kick in the 3rd minute against Boston Breakers on April 16, 2016.

 During the 2017 season opener against North Carolina Courage, Lohman suffered an ACL injury keeping her from playing the remainder of the season.

 In March 2018, Lohman returned to the pitch following her ACL repair as a halftime substitute in the Spirit's 2018 season opener against Seattle Reign.
 Lohman scored the Spirit's lone goal in a 2–1 defeat.

 On April 8, 2019 Lohman announced her retirement from professional soccer.
-The Spirit will retire her number 15 during a ceremony in June.
+The Spirit retired her number 15 during a ceremony during the club's first LGBT pride-themed night on June 22.